| |

 happening.

-An inspiring account of the life
+Spiritual Formation" this is an inspiring account of the life

 of Solomon’s Porch, a new church in Minneapolis.
 By telling stories of how the